GT4SD/molecular-design/README.md

     --output_path data/moler_filtered \
     --predictor_path models/toxsmi_model/weights/best_F1.pt
 ```
-where `best_F1.pt` is the weights of the best toxsmi model.
+where `best_F1.pt` is the weights of the best ToxSmi model.

 To change the threshold, number of iterations, etc,. see `config/moler_conf.json`.
 For details, read the [MoLeR paper](https://arxiv.org/abs/2103.03864).